 An awareness of all the elements that affect the network and its services is critical to maintaining a reliable network and service infrastructure.
-The Qwest Team will monitor and measure key performance indicators (KPIs) and acceptable quality levels (AQLs) via automated processes, retrieve data from the root source, process the data, and display the data using Web tools that indicate if the KPI and AQL goals were achieved.
+The Qwest Team will monitor and measure Key Performance Indicators (KPIs) for Acceptable Quality Levels (AQLs) via automated processes, retrieve data from the root source, process the data, and display the data using Web tools that report on AQL fulfillment.